myngsooo/SimCSE-ignite/README.md

 ## Unsupervised SimCSE

-SimCSE is considered to be the most promising sentence embedding method using contrastive learning, whose concept is very simple in itself.
+[SimCSE](https://aclanthology.org/2021.emnlp-main.552/) is considered to be the most promising sentence embedding methodology using contrastive learning, whose concept is very simple in itself.
 However, the official [SimCSE](https://github.com/princeton-nlp/SimCSE) implementation is deemed overly complex with numerous features beyond users' expectations.

-Focused solely on the unsupervised version of SimCSE, this repo offers a minimal feature set for developing the unsupervised SimCSE methods.
+This repo provides a streamlined version dedicated exclusively to the unsupervised SimCSE.
+It serves as a partial alternative to the official codebase, offering a minimal feature set tailored specifically for the development of unsupervised SimCSE methods.
 Therfore, I hope that this repo can serve as an ideal starting point for individuals seeking simplicity without unnecessary features.

-This repo can be an alternative to the official [SimCSE](https://github.com/princeton-nlp/SimCSE),
 * Please note that some of the code remains unchanged.

 ## Requirements